GregWoods/lapcounter-server/api/README.md

 # Standalone Scalextric Digital Lap Counter - Python API

-## Powershell ovewr Ubuntu
+## Powershell over Ubuntu

-I have set up the new python virtual env in Powershell, because I am also running the build-and-push scripts in POwershell.
+I have set up the new python virtual env in Powershell, because I am also running the build-and-push scripts in Powershell.
 Mixing Powershell and Ubuntu causes permissions errors.
 Note that Ubuntu would have been fine... just stick to one!

 ## Use pyenv!